Can’t wait to feel baby move?! Here’s what to expect when it comes to fetal movement during pregnancy.

 As you move through the second trimester, you will begin to feel baby movement for reals.
 You may even begin to feel baby hiccups, which feel like repetitive, rhythmic bumps, or like popcorn popping.

-In the third trimester, you will definitely be noticing hiccups and baby kicks and stretches.
-You will probably even know what baby body parts are making which movements.
+In the third trimester, your partner should be able to feel baby moving.
+And you will definitely be noticing hiccups and baby kicks and stretches.
+You will probably even know what body parts are making which movements.
 Massive kick to your ribs?
 That’s a leg.
 Judo chop to your belly?
 That’s an arm.